MarynaShavlak/dev-interview-hub/src/shared/ui/redesigned/Modal/README.md

 ```

 ## Props
+The `Modal` interface extends `TestProps` to include the optional `data-testid` property, allowing for easier identification and testing of the component in various testing environments

 The **`Modal`** component accepts the following props:

 | Prop       | Type       | Required / Optional | Description                                          |